 Welcome to Telford Junior School

-Following our new parents/carers infomation evening on Thursday 9th June, 'New Starter Packs' are being sent out to families in preparation for your child joining the Junior School in September.
+'New Starter Packs' are sent out to families in the Summer Term.
 These packs include:

 - Explanatory letter (including information about Medical Forms and School Meals)

 School Prospectus and Parent & Carer Guide

 The School Prospectus and the Parent & Carer Guide can be viewed by clicking on the link below.
 You will find these helpful in explaining the school's aims, the structure of the school day, uniform expectations and other key information about life in Telford Junior School.

 If you have any specific questions, please contact the school office:

 Tel: 01926 424664 Email: firstname.lastname@example.org

 I hope that you find this information helpful and the staff and I look forward to you joining our school community.